 (dynamic) Living Energy is the energy all around you – right now, at this present moment.
-Some of it is obvious (solar, air/wind), most of it is not (gravity, delta T ++).
+Some of it is obvious (solar, air/wind), most of it is not (gravity, subtle temp +humidity changes ++).
 All of it is dynamic, although it appears static (passive).
 Most living things tap into this dynamic, invisible energy daily.

-The Living Energy Learning Center (LeLc) located in the Sierra mountains shows unique, proven ways to tap into Living Energy by providing FUN, experiental learnings.
-We will bring Viktor Schauberger + Nikola Tesla (and others) work to life.
+The Living Energy Learning Center (LeLc) located in the California Sierra mountains, shows unique, proven ways to tap into Living Energy and Water by providing FUN, experiental learnings.
+We bring Viktor Schauberger + Nikola Tesla (and others’) work to life.

-Status: As of October 2015, the LeLc construction is completed.
-The geodesic dome exterior is ready for winter (6′ snows!).
-Our next step is to pour a 1200sqft. earthen plaster ceramic tile floor and then bring in a grand piano!
-We are assembling experiental learning demos, a Tesla Coil, toys + lessons.
-Our latest addition is a bio-lite stove: charging your smartphone with a burning stick!
+Status: As of April 2016, the LeLc construction is completed.
+The geodesic dome interior is ready for painting and an earthern plaster and ceramic tile mandala floor.
+We are assembling various experiental learning demos.
+Our latest addition is a biomass cooking + heating stove (SilverLight Hunter) and bio-lite stove for charging your smartphone with a burning stick!

 Dynamic Living Energy, also known as Bio – Dynamic, BioEnergetics or energy permaculture is the energy that flows through all living entities.
 From the tiniest bacteria to the tallest trees and all universes.
 Living Energy is most obvious when you observe flowing water.